Texas teen killed by cellphone in bathtub

 AUSTIN, Texas: A Texas teenager was killed after she grasped a plugged-in cell phone while taking a bath, prompting her family to spread word of the incident to prevent another electrocution death.

-Madison Coe, 14 and from Lubbock, died at her father's home in New Mexico over the weekend from a suspected drowning after electrocution, the Hobbs News-Sun reported citing emergency officials.
+Madison Coe, 14, from Lubbock, died at her father's home in New Mexico over the weekend from a suspected drowning after electrocution, the Hobbs News-Sun reported citing emergency officials.
 Local police were not immediately available for comment.

 Coe's grandmother said the girl had a burn mark on her hand from where she held the phone in an interview with Lubbock TV station KCBD.